horsaen/afreeca-downloader/README.md

 - Copy only the VALUE of sessKey into .afreeca-downloader/cookies/panda
 - Should just look like a random string

-Please note: using cookies on panda causes you to be kicked out of the current tab if you are grabbing the info for the same stream, there doesn't seem to be a fix for this (more testing needed)
+Please note: using cookies on panda causes you to be kicked out of the current tab if you are grabbing the info for the same stream, there is no way around this.

-#### kick
-This one requires a bit more cookies, please add the VALUES to .afreeca-downloader/cookies/kick in the following order:

-1. __cf_bm
-2. cf_clearance
-3. kick_session

-Mess up the order and it won't work

-Please note: i have not checked in a year, ymmv will investigate in the future

 #### FlexTV
 - Copy only the VALUE of flx_oauth_access into .afreeca-downloader/cookies/flex